ShoukanLabs/Vokan/Important_Notes.md

 7. **Supporting English (or other languages):**

-*There is a wide gap between English and other languages, so I mostly focus on non-English projects. but the good folks at Shoukan labs are trying to train a multilingual model with English included. however, if i ever do myself, it'll be focused on something specific (let's say accents).*
+*There is a wide gap between English and other languages, so I mostly focus on non-English projects. but the good folks at ShoukanLabs are trying to train a multilingual model with English included. however, if i ever do myself, it'll be focused on something specific (let's say accents).*

 8. **Can I use the DDP on the original StyleTTS without any of your modifications?**